In 30 seconds…

-- Viagra (Sildenafil).
-This is the most famous one – though Viagra is simply a brand name for the agent called Sildenafil.
+- Viagra.
+This is the most famous one.
+Viagra consists of the active agent, Sildenafil, which is also available as a generic unbranded ED drug itself.
+Viagra, or a.k.a.
 “Vitamin V” has a success rate of 80%.
 It’s taken orally 30 – 60 minutes before you need it and its effects usually last for 4 – 5 hours.

-- Cialis (Tadalafil).
-Known as the “weekend pill”, Cialis (otherwise known as Tadalafil) is equally effective as Viagra, but it’s the more spontaneous option: It’s taken orally, and causes you to have an erection if you feel aroused at any time within the next 36 hours.
+- Cialis.
+Known as the “weekend pill”, Cialis (otherwise known by its active agent Tadalafil) is equally effective as Viagra, but it’s the more spontaneous option: It’s taken orally, and causes you to have an erection if you feel aroused at any time within the next 36 hours.
 Which is pretty handy if you find that having to carefully time your pill kills the mood.

 - Other PDE5 Inhibitors.
 These include Avanafil, branded as Spedra, Vardenafil or Levitra, and Udenafil.
 These are usually offered as a second-line treatment to patients for whom Tadalafil or Sildenafil do not work.

 Are erectile dysfunction drugs safe?
 For the most part, yes!
 But because they interact with your cardiovascular system to increase blood flow to your penis, there are some examples where they are best avoided – particularly when you have certain health problems.

 - If you have cardiovascular disease, you should approach ED treatment with caution, especially if you are on medication for it.
 Mixing organic nitrates (commonly used to treat heart conditions) with a PDE5 inhibitor can significantly lower your blood pressure, which can lead to dizziness, fainting, heart attack, or a stroke.

 - Nitrates are also a key ingredient in poppers, so these are also best avoided if you use ED pills.